Cirras/eo-protocol/docs/types.md

 ### Enumerations
 - Defined by [\<enum>](elements.md#the-enum-element) elements.
-- Their size is specified by the base type.
+- Their size is specified by the underlying type.

 ### Structs
 - Defined by [\<struct>](elements.md#the-struct-element) elements.